krasimir/kuker/README.md

 ## In production

-Don't worry about shipping instrumented application.
-If you use some of the [predefined emitters](https://github.com/krasimir/kuker-emitters) they have a `guard` function which checks if the Kuker extension is installed.
-If not they do nothing.
-Also there is a check for the `window` object so you don't get weird errors if you server-side-render your code.
+In the beginning there was a guard in the emitters that makes sure that events are sent only if the extension is installed.
+However, this technique involves the [content script](https://developer.chrome.com/extensions/content_scripts) of the extension to inject some stuff on the page which was fragile and buggy.
+I decided to kill that feature until I find a better way to handle it.
+So, for the time being you have to guard the emitters manually.

 ## How it works

-The extension has a [content script](https://developer.chrome.com/extensions/content_scripts) that injects a variable in the global space `__kuker__is_here__`.
-If that variable is there the integrated emitters start calling `window.postMessage`.
-These calls gets picked up by the extension and we see some content in the dev tools.
-Which means that if you don't have the extension the emitters are doing nothing.
+Once you load the app the integrated emitters start calling `window.postMessage`.
+The [content script](https://developer.chrome.com/extensions/content_scripts) is listening for this messages and via the `chrome.runtime` API sends them to the DevTools panel.
+The rest is just a small React app that displays them.

 ## Misc